 Structured Settlements: Pros and Cons

 - A structured settlement may provide a plaintiff with a substantial tax benefit because personal injury settlements are considered "tax-free" under the U.S. Tax Code.
 However, some exceptions apply and can make portions of a settlement taxable, such as an award of punitive damages or interest that accrues on the settlement.
-Speak to a qualified attorney to learn more.
+Speak to a qualified attorney or tax specialist to learn more.

 - Parties may tailor annuities to cover a plaintiff's specific needs and all sorts of future demands or contingencies.

 - In most states, annuities are protected by state insurance laws which guarantee that the obligations of an insurer will be covered.
 Although federal law doesn't allow an insurer to formally declare bankruptcy, most states have a safety net for insurance companies that become insolvent.
 Insurance companies and policy claims will continue to be covered and paid by the home state's guaranty association, subject to state limits.
 Learn more about the key provisions in your state if you aren't sure about the specifics.

 - A lump-sum payment may be combined with a structured settlement to meet immediate expenses such as medical bills, repayment of debts, and rehabilitation costs, to name a few.